Last Updated: 7/15/2023 | July 15th, 2023

 - MID-RANGE: Hôtel Minerve – On a quiet street near Notre Dame and the Sorbonne, Hôtel Minerve is housed inside a historic 1864 Haussmannian building complete with flowered balconies.
 This place has been recently renovated to give it some charm, including exposed stone walls, visible beams, and original artwork throughout.
 There’s a large central courtyard as well.
 You can get a decent breakfast spread each morning for 9 EUR and they also offer an airport shuttle (not free).

-Le Marais (meaning “the marsh”) has been revitalized in the last few years and is now a stylish, lively area filled with hip art galleries, boutiques, and cafés.
+Le Marais (meaning “the marsh”) was revitalized about a decade ago and is now a stylish, lively area filled with hip art galleries, boutique shops, café, and amazing restaurants.
 The tight, winding streets are lined with old architecture, half-hidden courtyards, and quite a few museums.
-You’ll also find some of the best restaurants and bars in town here.
-It’s my favorite area of Paris.
+It’s a hugely popular area with locals and toursits alike.
+It’s my favorite area of Paris to wander around.

 Best places to stay in Le Marais